-The process for Generators to demonstrate compliance with the Grid Code and Bilateral Agreement is included in the Grid Code European Compliance Processes (ECP) for EU Code Users.
-The technical details of the simulation studies that a Generator should carry out are included in ECP Appendix 3.
-The Compliance Processes cross reference with other sections of the Grid Code, namely the Planning Code (PC), the European Connection Conditions (ECC) and Operating Code 5 (OC5).
+The process for Generators to demonstrate compliance with the Grid Code and Bilateral Agreement is included in the Grid Code Compliance Processes (CP) for GB Code Users.
+In addition to the process and details of the documentation that is exchanged to control the process, an appendix to these Grid Code sections includes the technical details of the simulation studies that a Generator should carry out.
+The Compliance Processes cross reference with other sections of the Grid Code, namely the Planning Code (PC), the Connection Conditions (CC) and Operating Code 5 (OC5).
+Similarly, the European Compliance Processes cross reference with other sections of the Grid Code, namely the Planning Code (PC) and the European Connection Conditions (ECC).

 The PC sets out the data and information that a Generator is required to submit prior to connection and then maintain during the lifetime of the power station.
-The format for submission of majority of information is set out in the Data Registration Code (DRC)
+The format for submission of the majority of this information is set out in the Data Registration Code (DRC)

-The ECC sets out majority of the technical design requirements that a Generator is required to meet with site specific variations laid out in the Bilateral Agreement.
+The CC set out the majority of the generic performance requirements that a Generator is required to meet with site specific variations laid out in the Bilateral Agreement.

-The ECP Appendix 5 also sets out the technical details of the tests which NGESO requires Generators to demonstrate compliance with the Grid Code.
+The OC5 sets out the technical details of the tests which NGESO recommends to demonstrate compliance with the Grid Code.